daryl-williams/JSON-Song-Notation/README.md

 }
 ```

-There is also work underway on a JSN version 2 that might replace version 1 if there are sufficient good reasons: [JSN version 2](jsn-simple-example-v2.txt).
+There is also work underway on the next version of the JSON Song Notation structure to enable additonal functionality: [Proposed JSN version 2](jsn-simple-example-v2.txt).